Ensembl/gti-genesearch/doc/rest/implementation.md

-# Implementation notes

-The web interface is implemented as a REST interface and a Javascript client.
-The REST interface is designed to support both the web interface and programmatic access.

-## REST interface
+# REST interface

-The REST interface is implemented as Jersey REST services running within a Spring Boot application.
+The REST interface is designed to support both the web interface and programmatic access and is implemented as Jersey REST services running within a Spring Boot application.

 The main `Application` uses a set of services (configured in `JerseyConfig`) which implement the GET and POST methods of the API.
 These can be grouped by base class:
 * `QueryService` - query for objects by query, supporting faceting and sorting.
 Intended for use by a Javascript web interface.
 Implementations are: